Employee advocacy on social media has been a natural & necessary progression.

 Creates Positive Work Culture

-One of the significant aspects of employee advocacy programs is that it enhances brand & employee interactions through advocacy program; crafts affinity and help in developing connection with brand.
+One of the significant aspects of employee advocacy programs is that it enhances brand & employee interactions through advocacy program; crafts affinity and help in developing a connection with the brand.
 In addition, it elevates a positive work culture.

 Employee advocacy programs by brands play a crucial role in 'relationship economics.'
 When your employees are socially active, they become optimistic, connected & inspired.